react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/slice/redux-toolkit.md

 ## Usage

+### 1) Creating a dedicated slice folder

+Let's start creating a slice to manage our Homepage data and call it `HomepageSlice`.

+An empty folder `.../Homepage/slice/`

-### Declaring your state
+### 2) Declaring your state

 Redux manages your **state** so we have to declare our state first.
-We can create a `types.ts` file in our container.
+We can create a `types.ts` file in our slice.
 Types are crucial for efficient and safe development.
 Your compiler and code completion will understand the shape of your state and help you code the rest of your project faster and safer.

-Let's say our container is called `HomePage`:

-#### `types.ts`
+#### `.../Homepage/slice/types.ts`

 ```ts
 /* --- STATE --- */